nhatkhoa112/treo4.4-weather/README.md

 [ ].
 User can click the city name and will see the weather of that city.

+[x].
+User can see the loading spinner when an api request is in process.

+[x].
+User can see the loading spinner disappear when the api request has finished.

 [ ].
 User can see a beautiful image of the city which they choose to look at the weather of using Unsplash API.